Kwitang (Transjakarta): Building and layout

-The new building faces both north and south sides, so the station can serve westbound buses, such as corridors 5C (PGC–Juanda) and 7F (Kampung Rambutan–Juanda (via Cempaka Putih)) on the south platform.
+The new building faces both north and south sides, so the station can serve westbound buses, such as corridors 5C (Cililitan–Juanda) and 7F (Kampung Rambutan–Juanda (via Cempaka Putih)) on the south platform.
 The station now has 6 platform bays (3 on each direction), with automatic platform screen doors.
+Amenities like toilets and a prayer room (musala) have been included.
 The uniqueness of the station can be seen from a retained samanea saman or trembesi tree inside it.
-The surrounding area of the tree is sterilized, by providing a wide open area with unconcreted soil area, allowing the tree to grow without interruptions.
+The surrounding area of the tree is sterilized, by providing a wide void with unconcreted soil area, allowing the tree to grow freely without interruptions.